 VGW Malta Limited, the same company that owns Chumba Casino, also operates sweepstakes poker room Global Poker.
 The largest of the sweepstakes poker sites, Global Poker operates the same way as a sweepstakes casino.

 Players may purchase “Gold Coins” for play money games on Global Poker.
 All Gold Coins come with a corresponding amount of “Sweeps Coins,” which players use in Sweeps Coins poker games.
-They can be redeemed for real money too.
+They can be redeemed for cash prizes too.

 The Sweeps Coins on Global Poker cannot be purchased directly.
 Instead, they are allotted to players as a gift.
 Sweeps Coins generally only come with the purchase of Gold Coins.
 Players can redeem mail-in offers for a small amount of Sweeps Coins.